Return on Investment Details

 - Trade journals: Every product is covered by its own industry’s trade journals.
 It’s very expensive to advertise in these trade journals.

 - Legacy helps its clients to write up 2-4 page press releases that tell a sizzle of a story of what they’re doing to promote their products in the entertainment industry.
 Legacy will help to secure write-ups on these articles in the various trade journals.

 - In most cases the trade journals will run these articles at no fee.
 These publications after all, would not be successful, if all they had in them were paid ads.
 The editors of these publications like to find very compelling articles about companies that participate in the genre of their publications.

 To put a fine point to the actual dollar valuation Legacy has created a formula to quantify this valuation as follows:

 If a product appears in a television episode for 10 seconds and the 30 second national ad rate for that series was $185,000 USD, (which by the way is the actual average cost for national Primetime television advertising), we would start by taking that figure of $185,000, dividing it by 30 seconds, and that would give you a per second ad value of $6,166 USD.
-If the placement was what we call an ‘A placement’, meaning the product clearing shows on camera in a very meaningful way., then we would take this per second value times the 10 seconds it appeared, and the value for that one 10 second placement in that episode would be $61,660 USD.
+If the placement was what we call an ‘A placement’, meaning the product clearly shows on camera in a very meaningful way, then we would take this per second value times the 10 seconds it appeared, and the value for that one 10 second placement in that episode would be $61,660 USD.

 $185,000/30 = $6,166 per second for ‘A Placement’